Drake Maye Watch: How Patriots Rookie Performed In First Start

 Patriots rookie quarterback Drake Maye and the offense faced a similar situation during their 41-21 loss to the Houston Texans at Gillette Stadium on Sunday afternoon.

-Maye sailed his third pass of the game, a throw that was intended for Polk but landed closer to the Gatorade cooler behind New England’s bench.
+Again, it wasn’t perfect.
+He airmailed the 5-foot-8 Douglas on an interception, the first of his career.
+The rookie also hung onto the ball a bit too long and it ended in a strip sack by Texans defensive end Danielle Hunter.
+His third pass of the game, a throw that was intended for Polk, landed closer to the Gatorade cooler behind New England’s bench.
 He missed tight end Austin Hooper on a third-and-12 attempt which almost certainly would have gone for a first down if the two were on the same page.
-He struggled with inaccuracies at times.

 What do you think?
 Leave a comment.

 Things weren’t perfect around Maye, either.
 Left tackle Vederian Lowe was injured three minutes into the second quarter and did not return.
 Ben Brown, who was with the Las Vegas Raiders’ practice squad last week, was the one snapping to Maye.
-New England allowed nine pressures and three sacks on Maye, as well.
+New England allowed nine pressures and four sacks on Maye, as well.
 He faced third-and-8 or longer on 75% of New England’s third-down attempts in the first half.